OliverStone01/Studying-SecurityPlus/Mock-tests/Mock-test-1.md

 C. Exploiting buffer memory to execute arbitrary code
 D. Monitoring network packets for unencrypted passwords

-3. An attacker intercepts and alters communications between two parties.
+2. An attacker intercepts and alters communications between two parties.
 What attack is this?
 A. Brute-force attack
 B. Man-in-the-middle
 C. Denial of Service
 D. Phishing

-4. Which malware hides its presence by modifying system files and masking processes?
+3. Which malware hides its presence by modifying system files and masking processes?
 A. Logic bomb
 B. Rootkit
 C. Trojan horse
 D. Worm

-5. A hacker sends thousands of SYN packets to overwhelm a server.
+4. A hacker sends thousands of SYN packets to overwhelm a server.
 This is an example of:
 A. Replay attack
 B. SYN flood
 C. Session hijacking
 D. ARP poisoning

-6. Which type of vulnerability arises from poor input sanitization in web forms?
+5. Which type of vulnerability arises from poor input sanitization in web forms?
 A. SQL injection
 B. Phishing
 C. Dictionary attack
 D. DoS attack

-7. Which of the following describes ransomware?
+6. Which of the following describes ransomware?
 A. Steals credentials by keylogging
 B. Encrypts user data and demands payment
 C. Hijacks browser sessions
 D. Deletes data upon execution

-8. What is the purpose of a honeypot?
+7. What is the purpose of a honeypot?
 A. Protect endpoints from malware
 B. Deceive attackers to study their behavior
 C. Encrypt sensitive files
 D. Prevent SQL injection

-9. An attacker uses DNS queries to exfiltrate data.
+8. An attacker uses DNS queries to exfiltrate data.
 What is this called?
 A. Cross-site scripting
 B. DNS tunneling
 C. Spoofing
 D. Data breach

-10. Which attack attempts every possible password combination?
+9. Which attack attempts every possible password combination?
 A. Dictionary
 B. Brute force
 C. Password spraying
 D. Rainbow table

+10. Which vulnerability scanner output shows “CVE-2024-1111” entries?
+A. Compliance checklist
+B. Common Vulnerabilities and Exposures ID
+C. Port number reference
+D. Encryption algorithm index

 11. What technique involves an attacker supplying unexpected input to a program to overwrite memory?
 A. SQL injection